mbreinhold/ojweb-generate/README.md

 ### Optional `head` content

-If a document `foo.md` requires a custom CSS stylesheet, or some JavaScript code, then place that content in a sibling `foo.head` file, wrapped in a `head` element:
+If a Markdown document `foo.md` requires a custom CSS stylesheet, or some JavaScript code, then place that content in a sibling `foo.head` file, wrapped in a `head` element: